Edit Blog Post

-It was founded as a ranching center, but now caters to people working at
+It was founded as a ranching center, but now caters to people working at nearby military bases.

-The city will not win any awards in the beauty department; its central feature is a long strip of mall stores, fast food restaurants, and chain motels.
+not win any awards in the beauty department; its central feature is a long strip of mall stores, fast food restaurants, and chain motels.

 That strip holds a road trip nugget, though, a blast from the past.

 When auto travel exploded in the late 1940s, people built independent motels along the major routes.

 Towns along US 66 such as Gallup became famous for them.